Claims Kit

 Physician Selection 34-9-201, Rule 201

 The employee must choose from a list maintained by the employer.
 An employee may obtain the services of any physician from the panel and may thereafter elect to change to another physician on the panel without prior authorization from the Board.
-The physician so selected will become the primary treating physician in control of the employee's medical care.
+The physician selected will become the primary treating physician in control of the employee's medical care.

 The employer may satisfy the requirements for furnishing medical care in one of the following manners:

-reasonably accessible to the employees, but is not limited to the minimum of six.
+a.
+A traditional posted panel of physicians shall consist of at least six physicians or professional associations or corporations of physicians who are reasonably accessible to the employees, but is not limited to the minimum of six.
 However, should a physician on the panel of physicians refuse to provide treatment to an employee who previously has received treatment from another panel physician, the employer/insurer, as soon as practicable, shall increase the panel for that employee by one physician for each such refusal.
 The Board may grant exceptions to the required size of the panel where it is demonstrated that more than four physicians or groups of physicians are not reasonably accessible.
-The minimum panel shall include an orthopedic physician, and no more than two physicians shall be from industrial clinics.
-Further, this panel shall include one minority physician.
+The minimum panel shall include an orthopedic physician, and no more than two industrial clinics should be included on the panel.

 b.
-An employer or the workers' compensation insurer of an employer may contract with a workers' compensation managed care organization certified
+An employer or the workers' compensation insurer of an employer may contract with a workers' compensation managed care organization.
+An employer utilizing a WC/MCO may satisfy the notice requirements by posting a notice in prominent places upon the business premises which includes the following information:

 (A) The employer has enrolled with the specified WC/MCO to provide all necessary medical treatment for workers' compensation injuries.

-An employee with an injury prior to enrollment may continue to receive treatment from the non-participating authorized treating physician until the
+An employee with an injury prior to enrollment may continue to receive treatment from the non-participating authorized treating physician until the employee elects to utilize the WC/MCO;

 (B) The effective date of the WC/MCO;